Grand Theft Auto: Vice City Stories: Gameplay

-One of the key gameplay elements in Vice City Stories is "empire-building".
+One of the key gameplay elements in Vice City Stories is "empire building".
 New to the Grand Theft Auto series, it borrows a few ideas from Vice City's "properties" and San Andreas' "gang wars" systems.
 To make money, the player must open and operate various businesses on property taken over from enemy gangs – these can range from protection rackets to brothels or smuggling compounds.
 Once a player removes a gang from a specific business, it becomes available for purchase.
 There are several different types of business, and each comes in different sizes, which can later be changed to adapt to the player's needs.
 Each business comes with unique missions which, upon completion, reward the player with various bonuses, as well as an increased income for said business.
 The player will occasionally have to defend their owned businesses from attacks by gangs looking to take them back, until all businesses in the city have been acquired, at which point the attacks will cease.

-The standard hidden package system from previous Grand Theft Auto games returns in the form of 99 red balloons scattered around the city.
+The hidden package system from previous Grand Theft Auto games returns in the form of 99 red balloons scattered around the city.
 This is a reference to Nena's 1984 hit "99 Luftballons", which was featured in Grand Theft Auto: Vice City.
-Improvements to the graphics since the release of Grand Theft Auto: Liberty City Stories include new animations, faster load times, a longer draw distance, reductions in clumping of pedestrians and vehicles, more complex explosions, and increases in the density of objects, vehicles, and NPCs.
+Improvements to the graphics since the release of Grand Theft Auto: Liberty City Stories include new animations, faster load times, a longer draw distance, reductions in clumping of pedestrians and vehicles, more complex explosions, and increases in the density of objects, vehicles, and non-player characters.

 Like its predecessor, the PSP version of Vice City Stories features a multiplayer mode, for up to 6 players through WiFi ad-hoc mode (local area).
 The game features 10 different modes of wireless multiplayer gaming, which incorporate the use of automobiles, aircraft, and water-based vehicles.
-Various pedestrian and character models from the single-player mode are available as player avatars.
+Various pedestrian and character models from the single-player mode are available as player characters.
 These multiplayer modes are not included in the PS2 version.